JLeopolt/JLeopolt/README.md

 About Me:
 - Proficient in Java language.
+- Newbie to cybersecurity and programming NodeMCU microcontrollers.
-- Newbie at full-stack developing.
+- Rookie at full-stack development, and REST APIs.
 - Experience with SQL/MySQL and networking.
-- Learning about REST APIs, cybersecurity.
-- I enjoy creating digital art (Graphic Design, Web Design, Music, and Video Editing).
+- I used to make and edit youtube videos and memes.
+- Sometimes I like to make music.
 - I also love science, especially electrical engineering and chemistry.

-Unreleased Projects:
+Upcoming Projects:
-- Utility Discord Bot (WIP)
 - PyroNeon Games API

 My Best Work: